 What was the Almohad Caliphate, you ask?
-Good question, one I’ve answered elsewhere.
+Good question, and one I’ve answered elsewhere.
 But to spare you the click, and since it would be hard for us to continue this post without at least a basic understanding of who the Almohads were, here’s the short version.
 The Almohads formed in the early 12th century as a religious revival movement among a group of North African Berbers led by a preacher named Ibn Tumart.
-Ibn Tumart taught his own version of Islam that heavily emphasized the oneness of God and the belief that Ibn Tumart himself was the Mahdi.
-The former is the reason his followers became known as al-Muwahhidun, “the unitarians,” or “Almohads” to European Christians who found Arabic either too difficult or too Muslim-y to bother speaking it properly.
-The Almohads defeated the dynasty ruling Iberia and North Africa, the Almoravids, and then filled the ensuing vacuum.
+He taught his own variety of Islam that heavily emphasized the oneness of God and also, as it happens, stressed that Ibn Tumart himself was the Mahdi, Islam’s End Times redeemer figure.
+The former is the reason his followers became known as al-Muwahhidun, “the unitarians.”
+European Christians, who found Arabic either too difficult or too Muslim-y to bother speaking it properly, corrupted al-Muwahid, the singular form of al-Muwahhidun, into “Almohad.”
+Around the middle of the 12th century the Almohads defeated the dynasty ruling Iberia and North Africa, the Almoravids, and then filled the ensuing vacuum.

 Alarcos is marked with crossed swords in the south-central part of Iberia, just north of Las Navas de Tolosa

 In 1195 the Almohad Caliph was Abu Yusuf Yaqub al-Mansur (d.
 1199).
-He’d succeeded his father, Abu Yaqub Yusuf, upon the latter’s death–killed in battle with the Portuguese–in 1184.
+He’d succeeded his father, Abu Yaqub Yusuf, upon the latter’s death—killed in battle with the Portuguese—in 1184.
 But this was a period during which the Almohads’ attentions were divided between Iberia and North Africa, and Abu Yusuf Yaqub had to immediately head to North Africa after being crowned in order to deal with the remnants of the Almoravids.
-He finally returned to Iberia in 1190 and resumed his father’s war with Portugal.
-Over the next year, give or take, the two sides clashed in a conflict that ended with a modest Almohad victory in their recapture of the city of Silves and armistices with the kingdoms of Castile and León.
+He finally returned to Iberia in 1190 and resumed his father’s war .
+Over the next year, give or take, the Almohads fought a war against the Iberian Christian kingdoms that ended with a modest victory, in their recapture of the city of Silves and armistices with the kingdoms of Castile and León.
 The caliph then returned to North Africa and promptly fell deathly ill.

 A miniature of Alfonso VIII (Wikimedia Commons)